 The Company funds operating expenses and other short-term liquidity requirements, including debt service, tenant improvements, leasing commissions, preferred and common dividend distributions and distributions to minority interest partners, if made, primarily from its operations.
 The Company may also use its revolving credit facility for these purposes.
 The Company expects to fund long-term liquidity requirements for property acquisitions, redevelopment costs, capital improvements, and maturing debt initially with its revolving credit facility, and ultimately through a combination of issuing and/or assuming additional debt, the sale of equity securities, the issuance of additional OP Units, and/or the sale of properties.
-Although the Company believes it has access to secured and unsecured financing, there can be no assurance that the Company will access to financing for development projects, financing for additional construction projects, proceeds from refinancing of existing debt.
+Although the Company believes it has access to secured and unsecured financing, there can be no assurance that the Company will have access to financing for development projects, financing for additional construction projects,or proceeds from refinancing of existing debt.

-As a result of the COVID-19 pandemic which has created significant economic uncertainty, the Company took the following actions: (1) in March 2020, the Company borrowed an aggregate \$75.0 million under its revolving credit facility to preserve financial flexibility, (2) on April 15, 2020, the Company's Board of Directors declared a quarterly common dividend of \$0.01 per share, reduced from \$0.05 per share, which will preserve \$3.6 million of cash per quarter, and (3) dramatically reduced near-term redevelopment and other non-essential capital expenditures.
+As a result of the COVID-19 pandemic which has created significant economic uncertainty, the Company took the following actions: (1) in March 2020, the Company borrowed an aggregate \$75.0 million under its revolving credit facility to preserve financial flexibility, (2) in April 2020 and July 2020, the Company's Board of Directors declared a quarterly common dividend of \$0.01 per share, reduced from \$0.05 per share from the February 2020 dividend, which preserves \$3.6 million of cash per quarter, and (3) dramatically reduced near-term redevelopment and other non-essential capital expenditures.
 The Company currently estimates capital spend in 2020 to be approximately \$15 million for its three ongoing mixed-use urban redevelopment projects.

 Effective April 28, 2020, the average closing price of the Company's common stock had been less than \$1.00 over the prior 30-consecutive trading day period, and as a result, the Company received notice from the NYSE that the Company has until December 31, 2020 to regain compliance with the minimum share price requirement.
 The threat of delisting and/or a delisting of the Company's common stock could have adverse effects, such as restricting the Company's ability to obtain equity financing.
-The Company will continue to monitor the closing price of its common stock and consider available option.
+The Company will continue to monitor the closing price of its common stock and consider available options.

-The Company has a \$300 million unsecured credit facility which, as amended and restated on September 8, 2017, consisting of (1) a \$250 million revolving credit facility, and (2) a \$50 million term loan.
+On August 4, 2020, the Company amended its existing \$300 million unsecured credit facility and term loans.
+After such amendments, the Company's financial ratios and borrowing base are now all computed using trailing four quarters as opposed to the current quarter annualized and interest rate swaps that are a hedge of existing debt are now excluded from the definition of debt.
+The \$300 million unsecured credit facility consists of (1) a \$250 million revolving credit facility, and (2) a \$50 million term loan.
 The revolving credit facility may be extended, at the Company's option, for an additional one-year period, subject to customary conditions.
 Under an accordion feature, the facility can be increased to \$750 million, subject to customary conditions and lending commitments.
 Interest on borrowings under the unsecured credit facility and term loans are based on the Company's leverage ratio.